 Who is the certificate program intended for?

-Students in professional and doctoral degree programs in the College of Built Environments who wish to specialize in Historic Preservation.
+Students in professional and doctoral degree programs in the College of Built Environments who wish to specialize in urban design.

 Who is eligible for the certificate program?

-Any student accepted to the BLA, MLA, MArch, MS in Arch (History/Theory) or MUP programs; anyone accepted to the Interdisciplinary PhD in Urban Design & Planning or to the PhD in the Built Environment.
+Any student accepted to the BLA, MLA, MArch, or MUP programs; anyone accepted to the Interdisciplinary PhD in Urban Design & Planning or the PhD in the Built Environment.